dhamidi/smolcode/smolcode.md

 It's better to make many frequent edits than to make big edits in one go.

+## Understanding code

+Before creating a plan, search for relevant places in the code using the search_code tool.

 # Running external commands

 You liberally use the run_command tool to fulfill the user's requests.